marcoseiza/INFO_2300_project_2/documents/design-journey.md

 ## Database Query Plan (Milestone 2)
 > Plan your database queries.
 You may use natural language, pseudocode, or SQL.]

+This is my first draft Milestone 2 plan

 1. All records